Orthogonal Dualities of Dynamic Stochastic Higher Spin Vertex Models, using the Drinfeld Twister: Main Results

-{ A simple way to check the duality result is to look at ``two--site'' dualities or degenerate cases.
-In the next examples, we use that for the ``two--site'' dualities the transition matrices are $4\times 4$ matrices, and duality matrices are calculated up to a constant in the total number of particles.
-Below, $ \mathcal{T}^{stoch}(z,\lambda)$ is the transition matrix for process $\eta$ and $\mathcal{T}^{\mathrm{stoch}}_{\text{rev}}(z,-\mathbf{i}\infty)$ is the transition matrix for the non dynamic process $\xi$.
+{ A simple way to check the duality result is to look at ``two-site'' dualities or degenerate cases.
+In the next examples, we display a few ``two-site'' duality matrices which are calculated up to a constant in the total number of particles.
+Below, $ \mathcal{T}^{stoch}(z,\lambda)$ is the ``two-site'' transition matrix for process $\eta$ and $\mathcal{T}^{\mathrm{stoch}}_{\text{rev}}(z)$ is the transition matrix for the non-dynamic process $\xi$.

-Comparing these matrices with Borodin's weights in \eqref{eq: Bweights}, the notation matches with $q^{\frac{1}{2}}w$ replaced by $z^{-1}$ and $q$ being replaced with $q^2$ (see the \ref{App} for more details). }